Muhlenberg College requires a minimum of 32 courses to graduate with a bachelor's degree.

-Around 82% of students who started college at Muhlenberg College graduate within six years.
+NOTE: Around 82% of students who start college at Muhlenberg College complete all the credits required within six years.

 Muhlenberg College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 Reminder: Muhlenberg College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.